William H. Johnson (artist): Career

 Johnson arrived in Paris, France in the fall of 1927.
 He spent a year in Paris, and had his first solo exhibition at the Students and Artists Club in November 1927.
 Next he moved to Cagnes-sur-Mer in the south of France, influenced by the work of expressionist painter Chaïm Soutine.
 In France, Johnson learned about modernism.
-During his time as an artist, Johnson worked in a variety of medias: woodcuts, oil, water colors, pen and ink, and serigraphy.
+During his time as an artist, Johnson worked in a variety of media: woodcuts, oil, water colors, pen and ink, and serigraphy.
 He often used whatever materials were available on hand to express his work.